 Cahal Pech means “place of ticks” in modern-day Maya and refers to the fact that the surrounding area was once used as pasture land.
 However, this was the royal acropolis-palace of an elite Mayan ruling family who lived here during the Classic period.
 Cahal Pech was settled around 1000 BC and abandoned by 800 AD.
 The ancient Maya site rests high above the banks of the Macal River and is a collection of 34 structures, with the tallest temple being about 25 meters in height, situated around a central acropolis.

-Today it has seven plazas and over 30 structures including temples, residential buildings, ball courts, an altar, and a sweat-house, all situated on just 2 acres.
+Today it has seven plazas and over 30 structures including temples, residential buildings, ball courts, an altar, and a sweat house, all situated on just 2 acres.
 A royal burial chamber was found in one of the structures.
-Inside the tomb, a ruler had been laid to rest with the accouterments necessary for the afterlife.
+Inside the tomb, a ruler had been laid to rest with the accoutrements necessary for the afterlife.
 Included in the find were shell & bone ornaments, pottery vessels, obsidian blades, and jade objects, the most impressive being a jade & shell mosaic mask.
 One of the temples in this small complex commands the best view of the surrounding Belize River Valley.

 Prince William gave a speech at the reception in which he resolidify his and the royal family’s support to the people of Ukraine who are suffering through a Russian invasion.
 Thank their host country, The Duke of Cambridge said, “Belize has joined many others in condemning the invasion and standing up for the principles of international law, peace, and security. we think of those struggling in Ukraine and we stand with them in solidarity.
 Catherine and I have been deeply touched by the warm welcome Belizeans have given us.
 We hope to return again soon and to show our children this wonderful country.
 They are rather jealous that they are not with us now!“